Dora's Dunking Doughnuts

 Dora's Dunking Doughnuts is a 1933 American short subject directed by Harry Edwards.

-Plot summary
+Plot

 Teacher Andy is fixated on both Dora who runs a bakery and her doughnuts that he has every morning on his way to teach school.
 He proposes using the musical talent of his students to perform on a radio show to advertise the bakery.
 Once on the air bickering mothers of the students fight and brawl with the manager leading listeners to believe the show is a comedy.